Find Affordable College Courses

 Full Communication & Media Studies at Fairfield University Report

 The in-demand bachelor’s degree programs at Southern Connecticut State University helped the school earn the #4 place on this year’s ranking of the most popular communication and media studies schools in Connecticut.
-Located in the medium-sized city of New Haven, SCSU is a public college with a medium-sized student population.
+Located in the city of New Haven, SCSU is a public school with a moderately-sized student population.

 Of the 69 students majoring in communications at SCSU, 49% are male and 51% are female.